Alert Message Please update your browser.

 For example, let's say you met your score goal—congrats!
 You have a higher credit score than where you started, which means you could have more opportunities to receive a good APR on your loan.
 So, you take out a loan, and make your large purchase.
 How might this action impact your score?
 Let's break this down further.

-• Hard inquiries—your lender may check your credit report to determine your creditworthiness before issuing the loan.
-Doing so could negatively impact your score, but don't worry!
-It may only decrease by a few points.
+- Hard inquiries—your potential lender may check your credit report to determine your creditworthiness before issuing the loan.
+Doing so could negatively impact your score.
+It may only be temporary and decrease by a few points.

-• Credit mix—when you take out a loan, you've just added a new type of credit to your credit profile!
+- Credit mix—when you take out a loan, you may be adding a new type of credit to your credit profile!
 Credit mix is an important factor when calculating your score and building credit.
 Diversifying your profile could help improve your score over time.

 Bottom line

 Planning out a large purchase can be intimidating if you don't know where to begin.
-With Credit Journey's personalized action plan, you don't have to feel so lost.
-With step-by-step actions and frequent score refreshes, you may be able to see your credit score improve over time and put you in a good position to make the purchases you want.
+With Credit Journey's personalized action plan provided by Experian, you don't have to feel so lost.
+With step-by-step actions and frequent score refreshes, you may be able to see your credit score improve over time and might help you be in a good position to make the purchases you want.